Trails

 Visiting the Trails Today

-The Canal Corporation has collaborated with Parks & Trails NY, a 501c3 organization and a leading statewide advocate for parks and trails in New York State, to provide this interactive Trail Map.
+The Canal Corporation has collaborated with Parks & Trails New York (PTNY), a 501(c)(3) organization and leading statewide advocate for parks and trails in New York State, to provide this interactive Trail Map and itineraries.

 Experiences On the Trails